-The Bonds are offered by the initial purchaser of the Bonds (the "Initial Purchaser") subject to prior sale, when, as and if issued by the Master District and accepted by the Initial Purchaser, subject, among other things to the approval of the Initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel and Disclosure Counsel.
-Delivery of the Bonds is expected through the facilities of DTC on or about September 7, 2016 in Austin, Texas.
+The Bonds are offered for delivery when, as and if issued by the Master District and received by the initial purchasers (the "Underwriter"), subject to the approval of the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Bickerstaff Heath Delgado Acosta LLP, Austin, Texas.
+The Bonds in definitive form are expected to be available for delivery through DTC on June 21, 2017 (the "Date of Initial Delivery").